 - GSBA 549 - The Firm in the National and International Economy

 Waiver exams are similar to a final exam in these courses.
-A waived course must be replaced by a Marshall elective in the same semester in which a waived course is offered.
+Waived courses must be replaced by Marshall electives in the same semester in which waived courses are offered.
 IBEAR MBA participants must complete 56 units to receive the Marshall MBA degree.

-IBEAR participants may also replace three optional courses offered by the IBEAR program with Marshall elective courses offered to all MBA students.
-Two replacement electives may be taken in Spring Semester.
-One may be taken in Summer Term.
+IBEAR participants may also replace optional courses offered by the IBEAR MBA Program with Marshall elective courses offered to all MBA students.

 What is IBCP?

-IBCP or International Business Consulting Project is a 17-week long client sponsored real-world consulting engagement with a global corporate entity with a business problem.
+IBCP or International Business Consulting Project is a 16-week long client sponsored real-world consulting engagement with a global corporate entity with a business problem.
 Participants apply their leadership and analytical skills as they focus on real challenges faced by an international firm.
 Collaborating with peers in small teams, candidates work directly with clients to build strategies and develop solutions to issues of pressing concern.
-Projects often require travel for research.
-Past clients have ranged from Fortune 500 companies to smaller innovative companies with a global outlook.
+Projects may require travel for research.
+Past clients have ranged from Fortune 1000 companies to smaller innovative companies with a global outlook.

 What kind of career services do you provide?